leonardinius/leonardinius.github.io/_posts/2016-02-11-letsencrypt-automatic-renewal.md

 automatically and periodically renew HTTPS/SSL certificates at @Galeoconsultig.
 I hear you loudly wondering "Why?".
 The reason is the Let's encrypt initiative provides you free of charge certificates with limited lifespan.
 At the moment of writing the certificates are valid for 3 months.
-To update them manually would the pain; hence the automation ant this post.
+Manual update procedure is slow and painfull; hence the automation and this post.

 Given the length, here's a helpful table of contents.